esuarezz/rainbox/README.md

 Mobile version:
 Loom video: https://www.loom.com/share/ecee52d537054b18aa3d5a999fb0a96e
 Test in Android device: you can go to https://expo.io/@esuarez/rainbox on your laptop and scan the QR code or do the next step(Expo app)
-Test in Ios: you need to download the app "Expo" on your device and open https://expo.io/@esuarez/rainbox, then click on "Open project using Expo".
+Test in Ios: you need to download the app "Expo" on your device and open https://expo.io/@esuarez/rainbox,then click on "Open project using Expo".

 ## Design Process